 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D X Mark II and the Nikon D810?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS-1D X Mark II:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better video: Provides higher definition movie capture (4K/60p vs 1080/60p).

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.76x vs 0.70x).